Rahul-Sahani04/Hytale-F2P/README.md

 ## Dedicated Server

 > [!NOTE]
-> If you have already  `HytaleServer.jar` in `HytaleF2P/{release/pre-release}/package/game/latest/Server`, you can use it to host local dedicated server.
+> If you already have the patched `HytaleServer.jar` in `HytaleF2P/{release/pre-release}/package/game/latest/Server`, you can use it to host local dedicated server.

 > [!TIP]
 > Use services like Playit.gg, Tailscale, Radmin VPN to share UDP connection if setting up router as an admin is not possible.